 # userdel pasadena

-As you see above, we can’t delete a user with name pasadena without root privilege.
-When we have it, system give us no error which mean that user is deleted successfully.
+As you see above, we can’t delete a user with the name pasadena without root privilege.
+When we have it, the system gives us no error which means that the user is deleted successfully.

 Completely remove user home directory

 Using userdel without options, will only delete the user.
 User home directory will still remain at /home folder.